Spicy Turkey and Zucchini Burger

 3 Use your hands to form 3 to 4 inch wide patties, placing them on a baking sheet.
 Note that the patties will be rather wet, so they may be a little tricky to handle.

-4 Coat pan with nonstick cooking spray.
+4 Heat 3 Tbsp of vegetable oil in a large frying pan on medium high heat. (*Note: To reduce calories, simply use nonstick cooking spray!)
+Once the oil is hot, lower the heat to medium.
+Working in batches, place the patties in the pan.
 Let cook for about 5 minutes, then flip the patties over and cook for another 5 to 6 minutes.
 You want them to brown and to gently cook all the way through.
 If the temperature is too high, they’ll get browned on the outside but the inside will still be raw.
 So, cook them gently.
 If the outsides are browned and the insides still aren’t done, lower the heat and cook longer.

 5 Once the first batch of patties are done, remove to a paper towel-lined plate while you cook the second batch.
 Or you can keep the patties warm in a 200°F oven.

 Makes 8 large patties or up to 18 small ones.
 Serve with the sour cream sauce.

 Recipe adapted from the cookbook Jerusalem by Yotam Ottolenghi and Sami Tamimi.